COMBINE-lab/cuttlefish/README.md

 ## I/O formats

 The input references should be in the FASTA format, possibly gzipped.
-The currently supported output formats are —
+Currently supported output formats are —

-- The set of maximal unitigs (non-branching paths) from the original de Bruijn graph;
+- The set of maximal unitigs (non-branching paths) from the original de Bruijn graph, in plain text;
 - The compacted de Bruijn graph in the [GFA 1.0](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md) and the [GFA 2.0](https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md) formats;
 - The compacted de Bruijn graph in a ''reduced'' GFA format.
 It consists of two files, with the extensions — `.cf_seg` and `.cf_seq`.
   - The `.cf_seg` file contains all the maximal unitig fragments of the graph (the segment outputs from GFA, i.e. the `S`-tagged entries), each one with a unique id.
 This file is a list of pairs `<id segment>`.